MyArtGallery

 Pialligo, Canberra

-The Old Barn Gallery is a regional contemporary art space located in Pialligo, showcasing diverse artworks across multiple mediums and styles.
-The gallery presents emerging and established artists through curated exhibitions in a historic rural setting outside Canberra.
+The Old Barn Gallery is a contemporary art space in Pialligo, ACT 2609, showing work across various mediums and styles.
+It sits in a historic rural setting outside Canberra and puts on exhibitions featuring both emerging and established artists.

 Frequently asked questions